LEARNAcademy/syllabus/react/pig-latin.md

 - `cd` into the repository
 - Run $ `yarn` to install the React dependencies
 - Create a new branch for each feature (user story) you implement
-- Open the folder in a text editor
+- Open the repository in a text editor
 - Code!

 #### Useful Commands